Mirza Abul Fazl: Career

-He hailed from East Bengal now forming a separate country, Bangladesh.
-He was a profound scholar of Sanskrit and Arabic.
-After securing a scholarship he proceeded to Germany in or around, 1893, and was awarded Ph.D in Sanskrit.
-In Germany he also studied Homeopathy, as this system of treatment was very popular in Germany in those days.
-While he was in Germany he developed an interest in homeopathy and obtained highest qualifications from Germany and the United States of America gaining extraordinary expertise.

 He returned to India after spending many years abroad with the resolve to participate in the freedom struggle.
 He stuck to his decision until his last.
-He maintained his link with the Congress in some capacity or the other.
-After returning to India, he stayed in Calcutta and then settled in Allahabad.
+He maintained his link with the Indian National Congress in some capacity or the other.
+He stayed in Calcutta, western Bengal for some but then moved to Allahabad.
 Jawaharlal Nehru's family was not only known to him, he was a regular visitor to Anand Bhavan.
 When Jawaharlal Nehru was elected as chairman of Allahabad Municipality, he offered Mirza Abul Fazl a position in the municipality.
 He was there in 1929.
-He had friendship with Pandit Sunderlal and Dr Rajender Prasad also.
+He had friendship with Pandit Sunderlal and Rajendra Prasad also.
 It is but easy to visualise his possible influence on the freedom movement in some way or the other.

-Mirza Abul Fazl came to Hyderabad in 1937 on the invitation of Jameelur Rahman and adopted homeopathy as his profession.
+He visited Hyderabad in 1937 on the invitation of Jameelur Rahman and adopted homeopathy as his profession.
 His clinic was located opposite Sagar talkies.

 He used to hold here meetings, academic discussions and debates with reputed personalities of the time such as Akbar Yar Jung, Khalifa Abdul Hakeem, Abdul Majeed Siddiqui and Professor Jameelur Rahman.
 He would be in touch with members of both high and middle class society, in connection with treatment and remedy of ailments.
 Hashim Amir Ali was among his close disciples who drew maximum benefit from his company.